 While it’s not pretty to look at (the cradle cap, not your baby), just remember that it’s temporary and isn’t bothersome to them.
 In most cases it can be treated at home and usually resolves itself within a few months.
 Using the above remedies can also help kick it to the curb.

-If you still have concerns and would like advice, you can call Banner Health’s Nurses Now, a free health care service available 24 hours a day, at 844-259-9494.
+If you still have concerns and would like advice, you can call the Banner Nurse Now line, a free health care service available 24 hours a day, at 844-259-9494.
 To find an experienced physician near you, visit bannerhealth.com.